Sundaram-Agnihotri/100days_OF_Code/README.md

-In this Repository I with my Collaborator Kapil , userID (kapil7071) solved the daily POTD questions of @GFG and @leetcode platform .
+In this Repository I with my Collaborator Kapil , userID (kapil7071) and Ankit Mourya , userID (Ankitmourya12) solved the daily POTD questions of @GFG and @leetcode platform .
 The solutions is in both Cpp AND JAVA.